-- Utilization of a commercial pelvic binder is optional, and only approved for AEMT/paramedic personnel.
-ALS/LALS provider agencies must ensure that their personnel are appropriately trained on the application/use of the device, as misplacement of pelvic binders can significantly decrease the ability of the binder to reduce pelvic ring fractures. - Physical exam findings which may indicate the presence of a pelvic ring fracture include, but are not limited to: - Crepitus when applying compression to the iliac crests - Blood at the urethral meatus Rectal, vaginal or perineal lacerations/bleeding

-- Perineal or genital swelling
+- Approved Commercial Pelvic Binders: Any commercial pelvic binder currently recommended by the Committee on Tactical Combat Casualty Care (CoTCCC) - Utilization of a commercial pelvic binder is optional, and only approved for AEMT/paramedic personnel.
+ALS/LALS provider agencies must ensure that their personnel are appropriately trained on the application/use of the device, as misplacement of pelvic binders can significantly decrease the ability of the binder to reduce pelvic ring fractures. - Physical exam findings which may indicate the presence of a pelvic ring fracture include, but are not limited to: - Crepitus when applying compression to the iliac crests - Perineal or genital swelling

-- When stabilizing a suspected pelvic ring fracture, care must be taken not to over-reduce the fracture.
+- Testicular/groin pain - Blood at the urethral meatus Rectal, vaginal or perineal lacerations/bleeding - When stabilizing a suspected pelvic ring fracture, care must be taken not to over-reduce the fracture.
 Over-reduction can be assessed by examining the position of the legs, greater trochanters and knees with the pt supine.
 The goal is to achieve normal anatomic position of the pelvis, so the lower legs should be symmetrical after stabilization. - When clinically indicated and logistically feasible, the pelvic binder should be placed prior to extrication/movement. - Pelvic binders should be placed directly to skin.
 Once applied, pelvic binders should not be removed. - If possible, avoid log-rolling pts with a suspected pelvic fracture.